My sump pump lives in a dark, dank hole in the basement. It is a lifestyle well-suited to his personality.

 He brooded upon this in his dark, dank hole and fumed at their petty dramas – until the day when mother nature again unleashed her fury.

-And as the water rose – overwhelming the energy star humidifier, shorting out the smart hot water heater and flooding the geothermal unit, he laughed a hard cast-iron laugh and muttered, Screw it!
+And as the water rose – overwhelming the energy star humidifier, shorting out the smart hot water heater and flooding the geothermal unit, he laughed a hard laugh and muttered, Screw it!

 That was last week.

 I had to wade down there and tell him I honored his service and to make a promise that convinced him to return to work.